CoincidentalCode/CCSlideSearchView/README.md

 Customization
 -------
 **Setting character limits**

-Limit how many characters the user can select in a given search Set the `characterLimit` (int) property of the view
+Set the `characterLimit` (int) property of the view

 **Showing the current search term**

-By default, it shows the term being searched
-To disable, set property `highlightsWhileSearching = FALSE`
+To disable, set property `highlightsWhileSearching = NO`

 **Changing UI and color**

-Edit the background color and the text colors
-Change the `highlighter.png` image to change background image Text color and attributes are defined by macros in the .m file
+Change the `highlighter.png` image to change background image.
+Text color and attributes are defined by macros in the .m file

 Author
 -------
 Tom Bachant

-(sobrioapp.com)
-(coincidentalcode.com)
+Sobrioapp.com

+Coincidentalcode.com

 License
 -------